anybodesign/sliding-faq/readme.txt

 == Changelog ==

+= 2.3 - 2018-07-22 =
+* Load JS only if the shortcode is on the page
+* Featured image support
+* CPT custom title and column

 = 2.2 - 2018-04-13 =
 * Add the possibility to display several topics in one shortcode (thanks to Sébastien Serre)